HOW IS A PASSIVE HOUSE DESIGNED?

 - Designing in passive cross, or stack, ventilation; keeping the building cool in the summer.

 - Compact design, with low volume to floor area ratio and a low floor area to external surface ratio.

-To be a Certified Passive House the building has to be designed to PHPP and has to meet the following criteria: (if it is not a certified passive house, it can not be called passive house)
+To be a Certified Passive House the building has to meet the following criteria: (if it is not a certified passive house, it cannot be called a Passive House)

 - Highly insulated walls with a U-value that does not exceed 0.15 W/(m2K)

 - Highly insulated roof with a U-value that does not exceed 0.15 W/(m2K).

 - Thermally broken insulated frames with triple glazed windows that achieve a U-factor that does not exceed 0.8 W/(m2K).

 - Thermal bridging – A thermal bridge occurs, generally at junctions where the u-value is not as good, allowing a greater amount of heat to flow through this point.
 In traditional buildings, thermal bridges are normally found at junctions; such as window reveals, where block walls penetrate through the ground floor insulation.
 Modern, highly insulated buildings, built with traditional details can lose up to 50% of their heat through thermal bridging.

 - Air Tightness – which is defined as air loss from unsealed joints throughout the entire house, should not exceed 0.6 times the house volume per hour at 50 Pa.